 Presently, the new coronavirus, COVID-19, raging across the world, has severely impacted the global socioeconomic situation.
 As the country first hit by the COVID-19 pandemic, China has embarked on an active program to research and develop new treatments for this disease, working with domestic and international pharma companies to conduct clinical trials, while simultaneously extending a helping hand towards the 120 countries globally as well as the World Health Organization, African Union and other international institutions through the provision of medical supplies and interventions.

 On 26 March 2020, Chinese President Xi Jinping announced at the G20 Summit: “This is a virus that respects no borders.
-All must work together to build a strongest global network of control and treatment that the world has ever seen.
-It is imperative that countries pool their strengths and speed up research and development of drugs, vaccines and testing capabilities in the hope to achieve early breakthrough to the benefit of all.”
+All must work together to build the strongest global network of control and treatment that the world has ever seen.
+It is imperative that countries pool their strengths and speed up research and development of drugs, vaccines and testing capabilities in the hope of achieving an early breakthrough for the benefit of all.”

 This unprecedented coronavirus pandemic demonstrates the interconnectivity and fragility of the global economy.
 In today’s globalized world, no single country can stand alone.
 The pandemic has made clear that the advancement of innovative biomedical technology is inextricably intertwined with human health.
 The only way to safeguard the progress of humanity and to protect the citizens of our global village is for the global pharmaceutical and healthcare sectors to come together and collaborate in an open manner in the pursuit of innovation.